Compare two cars

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Chevrolet does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Chevrolet, as well as Subaru, with the same average rating of 4.2 out of 5.
-The same official information place Captiva as average reliability-wise, and Forester is more or less at the same level.That apart, owners of different cars powered by the same engine as the American car rank it on average as 2.0, while the one under the competitor's bonnet gets 3.0 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that Chevrolet does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Chevrolet, as well as Subaru, with the same average rating of 4.2 out of 5.
+Some independent research have also placed Captiva as average reliability-wise, and Forester is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 2.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economy